ViewComponent/view_component/docs/thinking-in-viewcomponents.md

 ## Why we use ViewComponents

 We built the ViewComponent framework to help manage the growing complexity of the GitHub.com view layer.
 We've accumulated thousands of templates over the years, almost entirely through copy-pasting.
-A lack of abstraction made it difficult to make sweeping changes for design, accessibility, and behavior improvements.
+A lack of abstraction made it difficult to make sweeping design, accessibility, and behavior improvements.

 ViewComponent gives us a way to isolate and abstract common UI patterns for testability and reuse, helping us improve the quality and consistency of the customer experience.